Statistics and outlook for kidney cancer

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 The same type of cancer can behave differently in different people.

 The statistics are not detailed enough to tell you about the treatment people may have had.
-And how that treatment may have affected their prognosis.
+The statistics also don't tell us how that treatment may have affected their prognosis.
 Some treatments for advanced cancer may help people to live longer as well as relieving symptoms.
 There are many individual factors that will determine your treatment and prognosis.
-If you are fit enough to have treatment, you are likely to do better than average, particularly if your cancer is more advanced.
+If you are well enough to have treatment, you are likely to do better than average, particularly if your cancer is more advanced.

 Question about cancer?
 Contact our information nurse team